 In the tail end of my first marketing job I was feeling bored and burnt out.
 I applied to just 2 jobs and landed them both by doing the extra 1% in my application.

 My main goal with this site is to help answer your questions and get you feeling prepared to apply for your first digital marketing job.
 It doesn’t matter if you’re in high school, in college, don’t have a marketing degree, or are transitioning from another career.
 There are tons of ways to enter the marketing space from social to content to SEO to freelancing.

 I’ll discuss the T-shaped marketer, an idea from Rand Fishkin at Moz.
 You should have a broad knowledge of multiple areas of marketing, but have deep knowledge of one or a few fields.
-My first 3 years of work helped be gain a broad knowledge of digital marketing, and now I’m specializing in just one area, CRO.
+My first 3 years of work helped me gain a broad knowledge of digital marketing, and now I’m specializing in just one area, CRO.
 (I even wrote a guest post about how to become a digital marketing generalist)

 I’ll put together resource guides for the different aspects of marketing to help you get a good feel for what will be expected of you on the job.
 I won’t try and teach you these concepts, because there are tons of great marketers and teachers out there that have done that work already.
 [Check out the Email Marketing Guide, Social Media Guide, General Digital Marketing Guide, SEO Guide, and Content Marketing Guide]

 For college freshmen entering the marketing department, I want to help you develop your skills outside the classroom, bring up discussions with your professors, propose ideas and marketing strategies for clubs and organizations on campus.
 You can even use these skills in the real world to market yourself and start your own business or freelance (which I highly recommend).